 Some charities offer low-cost holidays or bursaries to families.

-- The national charity Diabetes UK offers support holidays for children with diabetes aged 7 to 18.
+- The national charity Diabetes UK offers support holidays for families and young people.
 Holidays are low cost and a bursary can be offered to families who can't afford the travel costs to the UK holiday site.
 Further information can be found on the Diabetes UK website or on 020 7424 1000 (ask for the care support team).

 - Turn2us, an independent charity, can help you find sources of financial support based on your particular needs and circumstances.